Posted by Nick Donohue

 COVID-19 is only uplifting what has been so ingrained in our nation’s history for decades — the constant state of violence against Black people — in our economy, our justice system, our health system, our education system.

-As an organization, we wholeheartedly stand against anti-Black racism, and are committed to ensuring that we can take the steps to becoming an anti-racist organization.
+As an organization, we wholeheartedly stand against anti-Black racism and are committed to ensuring that we can take the steps to become an anti-racist organization.
 We are committed to supporting our grantee partners who are on the front lines of racial equity work in public education, by supporting organizations led by and serving people of color through general operating support grants, and supporting community organizing groups that are working to ensure that young people of color have a seat at the table in educational decision-making, to name a few.
 As an organization, we will continue to do our own learning around white supremacy, our complicity in upholding this system as a philanthropic entity, and we will take action to dismantle it.
 As a white leader, I am committed to holding myself — and other white people — to do better.

 White people must step up and take action, and hold each other accountable.
 It is our responsibility to examine how we are complicit in the spreading of this virus of racism, and how we benefit from it every day.
 Silence is complicity.
 This moment calls on us to reflect on the type of society we want to build and take action.
 Our future depends on it.